 I’m also intent on making this a personal journey for me.
 I write better when I have a connection to the subject matter and, believe it or not, just like everyone else I struggle with self-doubt, low self-esteem, Imposter Syndrome and a whole gamut of other little gremlins – and I mean the ‘invest in canned goods’ type of gremlins.

 In short, I need to learn to love myself a little bit more.
-Now, it may be a personal journey for those of us who wish to try – but I think that it doesn’t have to be a lonely one.
+Now it may be a personal journey for those of us who wish to try – but I hope that this community can prevent it being a lonely one.
 There’s nothing like the support you can gain from the likeminded.

-But, as my first ‘proper’ blog post (on Tumblr so you can tell it was ages ago – I mean who does Tumblr anymore?) emphasised, I was writing to save my sanity.
-It was like something I had to do.
-Or maybe I just had to do something.
-Anything really.
+But, as my first ‘proper’ blog post (on Tumblr so you can tell it was ages ago – I mean who does Tumblr anymore?) revealed, I was writing to save my sanity.
+It was something I had to do – or maybe I just had to do something…anything really.

 Then I had an epiphany – if I never started I would feel as if I had thwarted myself.
 It would be worse than trying and failing – at least then I would know that I wasn’t able to make it work.

-So I took a deep breath and I jumped.
-And you know what?
-The rush was f*cking fantastic.
-It turned out that I’m a natural risk taker – weirdly, as I thought I was a control freak before then.
+So I took a deep breath and I jumped – and you know what? – the rush was fucking fantastic.
+It turns out that I’m a natural risk taker – weirdly, as I thought I was a control freak before then.

 But ignore all that – it’s not important.
 The most crucial thing that I realised is that my leap of faith was in me – not my abilities.
 In me.
 And, you see, I’m not that bad.
 I can do this – I really can.

-Now, I believe that anyone can take a chance and succeed.
+Now I believe that anyone can take a chance and succeed.
 Anyone can take a chance and fail too – but there’s always something to be gained from an experience.
-Even if it’s ‘I am absolutely, positively never doing that again’.
+Even if it’s just the statement ‘I am absolutely, positively never doing that again’.

-If I find her again – and combine her with who I am now – then I’ll be the me that I want to be.
+If I find the other bits of her again – and combine her with who I am now – then I’ll be the me that I want to be.
 Sometimes, now I’m working again, I connect with her.
 When both halves of me work together – both Mum and Sophie – I am unstoppable.